 3.1 Where God can guide us in life

-Again from my own experience, and that of other Christians who I have interviewed, I am confident that God can and will offer guidance towards all important elements of our lives.
+Again from my own experience, and that of other Christians who I have interviewed, I am confident that God can and will offer guidance towards all important parts of our lives.

 That guidance can be applied by God as examples towards our: spiritual path, family life, personal relationships, faithfulness to the scriptures he has given us (also see below), education, career and daily work, help for others, home projects, involvement with church ministries.
 Even issues like acquiring essential assets are included.

 Of course, as unbelievers, we are unlikely to make the connection; recognise it at work in our lives for what it is.
 But, when you know how he can guide you, and indeed how you can take advantage of it, then it all becomes very real.

 3.2 How God tries to guide us

-God actually provides guidance through a number of methods:
+God actually provides guidance, within our lives, through a number of methods: